chris-dykes-j/chris-dykes-j/README.md

 <h3 align="center">About Me</h1>

-I'm Chris.
-I specialize in developing scalable, secure, and robust web applications.
-I'm currently attending Carleton University, rebuilding my web api, and growing my portfolio.
+Hi, I'm Chris, and I'm a web developer currently attending Carleton University.
+My primary interest is in building useful and interesting applications that are robust, scaleable, and secure.
+Currently, I'm reworking my portfolio and fixing up my <a href="https://chris-dykes.dev">homepage</a>.

 - 🤖 C# and ASP.NET Core Developer
 - 👺 Go Fanboy